 Yes.
 In the 12 Mighty Orphans movie, the dean, Frank Wynn (Wayne Knight), finds satisfaction in paddling the boys when they misbehave.
 This is very much how Wynn is depicted in Jim Dent's nonfiction book.
 He was frequently abusive, beating the orphans with a rubber hose that left "purple welts and deep bruises."
 In real life, Wynn was in charge of the boys of ages five through thirteen, while William Henry Remmert oversaw the older boys.

 In the movie, Luther Scarborough (Lane Garrison), the villainous coach of Fort Worth Poly High School, instructs one of his larger players to take out the Mites' star athlete.
-He does this by breaking the Mites player's leg in a rather gruesome scene.
-We did not find this incident in the book and it appears to be mostly fictional.
+He breaks Mites player Doug Lord's leg in a rather gruesome scene.
+The circumstance surrounding Doug Lord's injury in the movie is heavily fictionalized.
 In the book, tackle Doug Lord suffers a bloody compound fracture to his right leg after making a "smashing tackle" in a game against Highland Park, a Dallas-based team coached by Red Hume.
 Doug never played football again, and as stated at the end of the movie, he married his orphanage sweetheart, Opal (pictured below).
 They had four children together.

 Yes.
 A 12 Mighty Orphans fact-check reveals that Hardy Brown (class of 1940), a running back and linebacker for the Mighty Mites, went on to play in the NFL for the Washington Redskins, San Francisco 49ers, and Denver Broncos.
 He developed a reputation for being one of the NFL's hardest hitters.
 Dewitt "Tex" Coulter (Class of 1943) played college football at West Point and eventually played in the NFL for the New York Giants. -New York Post